Amazon Web Services: Denaturalization protest

 US Department of Homeland Security has employed the software ATLAS, which runs on Amazon Cloud.
 It scanned more than 16.5 million records of naturalized Americans and flagged approximately 124,000 of them for manual analysis and review by USCIS officers regarding denaturalization.
 Some of the scanned data came from the Terrorist Screening Database and the National Crime Information Center.
 The algorithm and the criteria for the algorithm were secret.
 Amazon faced protests from its own employees and activists for the anti-migrant collaboration with authorities.

 Israeli–Palestinian conflict

 The contract for Project Nimbus drew rebuke and condemnation from the companies' shareholders as well as their employees, over concerns that the project would lead to abuses of Palestinians' human rights in the context of the ongoing occupation and the Israeli–Palestinian conflict.
 Specifically, they voice concern over how the technology will enable further surveillance of Palestinians and unlawful data collection on them as well as facilitate the expansion of Israel's illegal settlements on Palestinian land.
 A government procurement document featuring 'obligatory customers' of Nimbus, including "two of Israel’s leading state-owned weapons manufacturers" Israel Aerospace Industries and Rafael Advanced Defense Systems, was published in 2021 with periodic updates since (up to Oct 2023).

+Work with sanctioned companies

+AWS has been noted to work with Chinese companies under varying degrees of U.S. government sanctions, such as Hikvision and Dahua Technology, which have been accused to enabling mass surveillance and human rights abuses in China and elsewhere.